12 Places to Get Free Internet Access

 Coffee shops will almost always offer free internet access.
 While you might have to purchase a cup of coffee, you can usually hang out in a coffee shop for hours without being disturbed.

-Most coffee shops are full of people working or browsing the web on the free Wi-Fi network.
-Plus, you’ll be able to guzzle down all the caffeine you need!
+Most coffee shops are full of people working or browsing the web on the free Wi-Fi network, so you don’t have to worry about standing out.

 Co-working spaces are on the rise as a popular new way to work remotely without staying home.
 As more people choose remote work over a traditional office, they’re looking for a place where they can get online and get focused with other remote workers.